19 year old apprentice Kristian has a plan: first to get his certificate of apprenticeship done, and then try bigger assignments

-“Today it is gray and bad weather here.
-But the fish need us every day regardless of the weather conditions, so we check both the fish, the nets and the moorings,” Kristian explains.
+“Today, the weather is pretty grey.
+But the fish need us every day regardless of the weather conditions, so we check the fish, the nets and the moorings,” Kristian explains.

 “The best days are probably those with good weather and flat sea, because it is incredibly beautiful out here,” he adds.